chadoh/stevenrayesky.github.io/about.md

 creativity and growing as a developer as I design and build web applications.

 I am a happily married man to my beautiful wife Jenna and father to our two children, Winifred and Theodore.
-Along with pursuing web development my wife and I run an event company specializing in floral design and weddings.
-Jenna is incredibly gifted and I am excited to soon use my newfound skills to increase our exposure.

 Winnie is a firecracker who loves to talk (as any 2-year-old does) and is passionate about princesses and dinosaurs.
 At 4 months old